-How To Reach Us
+How To REACH US

-If you have any questions about this report or concerning your water utility, please contact Lu Ramos, City of Fellsmere at (772) 646-6306 or visit our website at www.cityoffellsmere.org.
-The City of Fellsmere's office is open from 8:30 am until noon and 1:00 pm until 5:00 pm, Monday through Friday.
+If you have any questions about this report or concerning your water utility, please contact Ana Poblenz, City of Fellsmere at (772) 646-6306 or visit our website at www.cityoffellsmere.org.
+The City of Fellsmere's office is open from 8:30 am to 5:00 pm, Monday through Friday.
 We want our valued customers to be informed about their water utility.